ra559/cis106/labs/lab4.md

 * If you are using the Cloud environment (Apporto), Make sure that you have complete the Setup per this [video](https://youtu.be/w_nyTC-tuv8) before doing this lab.
 * [Managing files and directories](https://rebrand.ly/enooum3)
 * All the questions in this lab will be in your midterm.
-* Questions 1 - 4 are worth 20 points
+* Questions 1 - 4 are worth 25 points
-* Questions 5 - 6 are worth 10 points
+* Questions 5 does not require a submission.

 # Question 1: Creating Files and Directories
 1. Create a Directory in **YOUR** home directory labeled: `lab4`.
 Change your current working directory to `~/lab4`.